-5 A REAL DATA APPLICATION
+5. A REAL DATA APPLICATION

-To illustrate how the proposed procedures can be implemented in practice, we reanalyzed a dataset taken from an experiment by Tian et al. (2003) and post-processed by Jeffery et al. (2006).
-Zehetmayer et al. (2008) considered this data for a different purpose.
-In this data set, multiple myeloma samples were generated with Affymetrix Human U95A chips, each consisting 12,625 probe sets.
-The samples were split into two groups based on the presence or absence of focal lesions of bone.
+To illustrate how the proposed procedures can be implemented in practice, we reanalyzed a dataset taken from an experiment by Tian et al. (2003) and post-processed by Jeffery, Higgins, and Culhance (2006).
+Zehetmayer, Bauer, and Posch (2008) considered these data for a different purpose.
+In this dataset, multiple myeloma samples were generated with Affymetrix Human U95A chips, each consisting 12,625 probe sets.
+The samples were split into two groups based on the presence or the absence of focal lesions of bone.

 The original dataset contains gene expression measurements of 36 patients without and 137 patients with bone lytic lesions, However, for the illustration purpose, we used the gene expression measurements of 36 patients with bone lytic lesions and a control group of the same sample size without such lesions.
-We considered this data in a two-stage framework, with the first 18 subjects per group for Stage 1 and the next 18 subjects per group for Stage 2.
-We prefixed the Stage 1 early rejection boundary λ at 0.005, 0.010, or 0.015, and the early acceptance boundary λ' at 0.5, 0.8 or 0.9, and applied the proposed (alternatives versions of) BH-TSADC and plug-in BH-TSADC procedures at the FDR level of 0.025.
+We considered these data in a two-stage framework, with the first 18 subjects per group for Stage 1 and the next 18 subjects per group for Stage 2.
+We prefixed the Stage 1 early rejection boundary λ at 0.005, 0.010, or 0.015, and the early acceptance boundary λ' at 0.5, 0.8, or 0.9, and applied the proposed (alternatives versions of) BH-TSADC and plug-in BH-TSADC procedures at the FDR level of 0.025.